 - 3. Leaning slightly forwards, exhale your breath and push the bar down using only your triceps until the bar hits your hip/upper thigh region.
 At this point, the arms should be fully extended and there should be considerable stress or tension placed on the triceps muscle.

 - 4. Throughout the movement, your shoulders and arms should be still and the forearms should be the only muscle group moving.

 - 5. Squeeze the triceps for 1 to 2 seconds and allow the muscles to sufficiently contract.

 - 6. Then, as you inhale your breath, slowly release the bar back to the starting position.

 Repeat for desired amount of reps

-Write below in the comments your opinion on the tricep pushdown, if it works for you and any questions you might have.
+Write below in the comments your opinion on the resistance band tricep pushdown, if it works for you and any questions about you might have.